 “Part of what maybe Musk thinks is they can come back and take market share and it would seem to me the EV business growing in the mid-teens as well, so maybe he thinks they can grow more quickly in solar because they can take share.
 We’ll see.
 They are an amazing company and they’ve done some amazing things, but they really mismanaged that business.”

 Even many Tesla bulls don’t expect to see Tesla Energy become more than 10–20% of Tesla’s revenue.

 Will Musk Deliver?

 Our own Kyle Field didn’t plop down thousands of dollars on a solar roof that wasn’t competitive.
-He carefully compared costs to those of other solar products on the market, but ended up deciding the Tesla Solarglass Roof was the best choice (just called Solar Roof back then).
+He carefully compared costs to those of other solar products on the market, but ended up deciding the Tesla Solar Roof was the best choice.
 He got Version 2 of the Solar Roof, which indicates in just a few months Tesla made major progress on the solar technology — enough to give it a new version number.
 Many of Musk’s ambitious comments around this segment of the business have come in that same timeframe, and as noted above, hiring for solar roof installations recently boomed.
 But is the product really read for mass production in 2020?

 Is Elon holding an ace high straight or a busted flush?
 Tesla loves to tout how many pre-orders it has for its automotive products, but has said nothing about pre-orders for Solar since the ordering process opened last October.
 Elon says he expects 1,000 installs a month very soon.
 “We’ll see,” said the Zen master.